-Morning, we see the highlights of Torun.
-It is the birthplace of Nicolaus Copernicus and considered one of the most magnificent historic cities of Poland.
-Its Old Town has been included in UNESCO’s list for its impressive 13th century Town Hall, superb churches and historic streets preserving Torun’s past glory.
-A visit to the Copernicus Museum is included in your itinerary.
+In the morning, we explore the highlights of Torun*.
+The town is the birthplace of Nicolaus Copernicus and considered one of the most magnificent historic cities of Poland.
+Its Old Town has been included in UNESCO’s World Heritage List on account of its impressive 13th century Town Hall, several superb churches and historic streets.
+A visit to the Copernicus Museum is included in our itinerary.
 Lunch will be served at a local restaurant in Torun.
-Afternoon, we drive to Gdansk.
-Upon arrival, we take a brief walk through the town’s Old Town.
+In the afternoon, we drive to Gdansk and we take a brief walk through the town’s Old Town. upon arrival.

 Overnight: Mercure Gdansk Old Town, Gdansk (2 nights) (B, L)

-Today, we take a detailed tour of the much-heard city of Gdansk.
-We start from the Upland Gate - a fragment of the city's former fortifications and one of its main gates, Just behind it, the Prison Tower and the Torture House.
-Continue onto the Long Market - a magnificent street, with grand mansions decorated with late Renaissance and Baroque facades.
-A real feast for the eyes!!!
-Next, we come upon the Main Town and the Artus Court renowned as the most beautiful court among all of Europe’s Hanseatic cities.
-After lunch at Malbork we visit the Teutonic Knights Castle.
-It is the largest brick building in Europe and one of Poland’s greatest tourist attractions.
-Balance of the day is free for shopping Baltic arts and crafts, including unique amber jewelry and trinkets.
+Today, we take a detailed tour of the much-lauded city of Gdansk, starting from the Upland Gate - a fragment of the city's former fortifications and one of its main gates.
+Behind it are the Prison Tower and the Torture House.
+We continue on to the Long Market - a magnificent street boasting grand mansions decorated with late Renaissance and Baroque facades.
+Next, we come upon the Main Town and Artus Court, formerly also Junkerhof, a building that used to be the meeting place of merchants and a centre of social life.
+After lunch at we explore the Castle of the Teutonic Order in Malbork*.
+This 13th-century fortified monastery belonging to the Teutonic Order was substantially enlarged and embellished after 1309, when the seat of the Grand Master moved here from Venice.
+A particularly fine example of a medieval brick castle, it later fell into decay, but was meticulously restored in the 19th and early 20th centuries.
+Many of the conservation techniques now accepted as standard were evolved here.
+Following severe damage in the Second World War it was once again restored, using the detailed documentation prepared by earlier conservators.
+The balance of the day is free to shop for Baltic arts and crafts, including some unique amber jewelry and ornaments.
 (B, L)

 Day 10: Gdansk/Gdynia/Sopot/Oliwa/Warsaw (Drive)

-Drive to Gdynia, youngest of the tri-city complex, which also includes Sopot the famous and fashionable seaside resort.
-Here one can still see the oldest and longest wooden pier in Europe.
-We will also visit Oliwa Cathedral famous for one-of-a-kind pipe organ, to enjoy a concert.
-Lunch will be served at a local restaurant.
-Afternoon we drive for Warsaw where we stay for the night.
-Evening is our farewell dinner served at local restaurant in Warsaw.
+We drive to Gdynia, youngest of the tri-city complex, which also includes Sopot the famous and fashionable seaside resort.
+Here we can still see the oldest and longest wooden pier in Europe.
+We will also visit Oliwa Cathedral, famous for its one-of-a-kind pipe organ, to enjoy a concert.
+Our lunch will be served at a local restaurant.
+In the afternoon we drive to Warsaw and check in to our hotel.

-Overnight: Novotel Warszawa Centrum, Warsaw (1 night) (B, L, D)
+Overnight: Novotel Warszawa Centrum, Warsaw (1 night) (B, L)

 Day 11: Depart Warsaw

-After breakfast this morning, we are transferred to the airport for our flight home or join one of our other European tours – ask us for details.
+After breakfast this morning, we are transferred to the airport for our flight home.
+Check out time is by 1100 hrs. or join one of Bestway’s other European cultural tours.
 (B)

 B=Breakfast, L=Lunch, D=Dinner